cocos/cocos-docs/en/advanced-topics/meta.md

 }
 ```

-The png image has more information in the **meta file**.
-In addition to the basic ver and uuid, it also records the width, height, offset, and nine-square grid of the image.
-There is a lot of information that is stored. **uuid** is particularly important.
+The *.png* image has more information in the **meta** file.
+In addition to the basic *ver* and *uuid*, it also records the *width*, *height*, *offset*, and *borders* of the image (also known as a [__Sliced Sprite__](http://docs.cocos2d-x.org/creator/manual/en/ui/sliced-sprite.html#the-nine-rectangle-grid-cutting-of-the-image-resource).
+There is a lot of information that is stored. **uuid** and it is particularly important.

 > uuid : Universally Unique Identifier

 **uuid's** in __Cocos Creator__ are used to manage the resources of the game.
 It assigns a unique id to each file.
 This means that in the __Cocos Creator__ engine, identifying a file is not simply by `path + filename`, but by **uuid**.
-Therefore, you can delete and move files at will in **Editor Resource Management**.
+Therefore, you can delete and move files at will in **Asset Resource Management**.

-## Meta File Updating
+## When will a meta file be updated?

-__Cocos Creator__ generates **meta files** the following situations:
+__Cocos Creator__ generates **meta** files the following situations:

   **1. when opening the project**

-  When you open a project, __Cocos Creator__, scans the `assets` directory first, and if it does not have a **meta file**, one will be generated.
+  When you open a project, __Cocos Creator__, scans the **assets** directory first, and if it does not have a **meta** file, one will be generated.

   **2. when updating resources**

-  Updating resources also triggers updates to the corresponding **meta files**:
+  Updating resources also triggers updates to the corresponding **meta** files:

-  - In **Explorer**, you can modify the file name, change the directory, delete files, add files, etc., please refer to [Explorer](../getting-started/basics/editor-panels/assets.md).
-You can also drag files directly into the **Explorer** from your desktop or other folder.
+  - In **Assets**, you can modify the file name of a resource, change the directory a resource belongs in, delete resources, and add new resources.
+You can also drag files directly into **Assets** from your desktop  or the operating system's file manager.
+Please refer to [Assets](../getting-started/basics/editor-panels/assets.md).

   ![](meta/add.png)

-  - There is also a case where the files in the `assets` directory are added, deleted, changed, in the **Editor Interface**.
-Changes here are reflected on your local **file-system**!
-No need to make these changes twice, once in __Cocos Creator__ and then again on your **file-system**.
-The **Resource Manager** refreshes with each change.
+  - Files in the `assets` directory can be added, deleted, changed, in the **Assets** interface.
+Changes made there are reflected on your local **file-system**!
+There is no need to make these changes twice, once in __Cocos Creator__ and then again on your **file-system**.
+The **Assets** panel is refreshed with each change, as to always show the current state of the resources.

   ![](meta/refresh.png)

-If a file's **meta file** does not exist, the above two conditions will trigger the engine to generate a new **meta file** automatically.
+If a file's **meta** file does not exist, the above two conditions will trigger the engine to generate a new **meta** file automatically.

 ## Meta File Error Cases And Solutions

-Let's analyze several possible cases that produce a **meta file** error.
+Let's analyze several possible cases that produce a **meta** file error.

-### uuid Conflict
+### UUID Conflict

 **uuid** is globally unique.
 A conflict occurs if, by chance, two files have the same **uuid**.
 If this problem occurs, the __Cocos Creator__ resource manager directory structure is incompletely loaded.
 As shown in the figure below, when this happens, the errors look scary:

 ![](meta/conflict.png)

-**uuid** conflicts can be viewed from the **Console**, and then opened in the built-in file manager or your favorite text editor.
+**uuid** conflicts can be viewed from the **Console**, and then searched for on your local file-system or favorite code editor.
 Once opened, search for the **uuid**:

 ![](meta/search_uuid.png)

-At this point, close the __Cocos Creator__ built-in editor (or your external text editor), then delete one of the meta files.
+At this point, close the __Cocos Creator__ editor then delete one of the meta files.
 Next, open the __Cocos Creator__ editor.

-Although this method can solve the problem, if there is a resource loss in the editor, where the resource is referenced, it needs to be re-edited or reconfigured again.
-It is best to restore this **meta file** with the version management tool.
+Even though this method can solve the problem, if the resource is referenced in the editor, a resource loss will occur.
+This means the resource needs to be re-edited or reconfigured again.
+It is best to restore this **meta** file with the version management tool.

 There are two reasons for this problem:

-  - When moving files on the **file-system**, copying and pasting operations also result in the **meta file** also being copied.
-This causes two identical meta files to appear simultaneously in the project.
+  - When moving files on the **file-system**, copying and pasting operations also result in the **meta** file also being copied.
+This causes two identical **meta** files to appear simultaneously in the project.

   - When you have multi-person collaboration, from the version management tool, when you update the resource, you may encounter that the **uuid** has been generated by someone else as well as by the file on your computer.
 This is a very rare occurence, but could still happen.